dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 Up-regulated Genes:

-* Found on the right side of the plot.
+* Highlighted in red, on the right side of the plot.
 * Represent genes with significantly increased expression in the condition of interest.
-* Highlighted in red.

 Down-regulated Genes:
-* Found on the left side of the plot.
+* Highlighted in blue, on the left side of the plot.
 * Represent genes with significantly decreased expression.
-* Highlighted in blue.

 Non-significant Genes:
+* Highlighted in grey
 * Represent genes with no statistically significant expression changes.
-* Highlighted in grey

 Significance Threshold: A horizontal line at p = 0.05 indicates the statistical significance cutoff.